-Easy mouthwatering homemade lasagna made easy with oven-ready noodles, homemade marinara sauce, and three cheeses.
+Easy Homemade Lasagna is made easy with oven-ready noodles, homemade marinara sauce, and three cheeses.
 Say goodbye to labor intensive homemade lasagna and impress friends and family with this homemade recipe!

 Correct me if I’m wrong, but there seems to be this misconception that lasagna is super labor intensive!
 Let me fix that misconception though- it’s really not that hard to make!
 Once you make it and realize it is not as hard as it seems, you can plop this meal on the table in well under an hour!